-What first sparked your intellectual curiosity to explore this area of equine research?
+Q: What first sparked your curiosity to explore this area of equine research?

 There were many sparks.
-First, Dr. Ronald Martens included me in his rhodococcus equi research program.
+First, Dr. Ronald Martens included me in his Rhodococcus equi research program.
 His passion for solving this problematic disease was inspirational and motivational.
-Second, I've always been a fan of challenging puzzles.
-Trying to elucidate the complex relationship involving the bacterial organism, the environment in which both the bacterial and mammalian (foal) organisms live, and the mammalian host (foal) is quite a tough nut to crack.
+Second, I've always been a fan of puzzles, and trying to elucidate the complex relationships involving the bacterial organism, the environment in which both the bacterial and mammalian (foal) organisms live, and the mammalian host (foal) is guite a tough nut to crack.
 Third, Dr. Gary Muscatello and his colleagues from Australia did pioneering work on quantifying airborne R. equi in horse environments.
 Their good work was clearly the most proximate spark.